kevinmatthes/lox/lib/README.md

 --
 ------------------------------------------------------------------------------->

-# `./src/`
+# `./lib/`

-This is the main source code directory of the repository.
+This directory contains the kernel of the Lox coding language.

+In order to simplify future modularisation as well as unit testing, the whole internal source code of this Lox implementation was outsourced to this directory.

 <!----------------------------------------------------------------------------->